British Rail Class 56

 The British Rail Class 56 is a type of diesel locomotive designed for heavy freight work.
-It is a Type 5 locomotive, with a Ruston-Paxman power unit developing 3,250 bhp (2,423 kW), and has a Co-Co wheel arrangement.
+It is a Type 5 locomotive, with a Ruston-Paxman power unit developing 3250 bhp, and has a Co-Co wheel arrangement.
 Enthusiasts nicknamed them "Gridirons" (or "Grids" for short), due to the grid-like horn cover on the locomotive's cab ends fitted to nos.
 56056 onwards.
 Under its Romanian railway factory nomenclature, the locomotive was named Electroputere LDE 3500, with LDE coming from Locomotivă Diesel-Electrică (Diesel-Electric Locomotive) and the 3500 being the planned horsepower output.

 The Class 56 fleet was introduced between 1976 and 1984, a total of 135 examples were manufactured.
 The first 30 locomotives (56001 - 56030, factory classification LDE3500) were built by Electroputere in Romania, but these typically suffered from poor construction standards and many were withdrawn from service early for extensive rebuilding before re-entering revenue service.
 The remaining 105 locomotives were built by British Rail Engineering Limited (BREL) at Doncaster Works (56031 to 56115) and Crewe Works (56116 to 56135).